 - [(1) The commission reserves the right to amend these standards following the completion of special studies.] - [(2) Any errors in water quality standards resulting from clerical errors or errors in data may be corrected by the commission through amendment of the affected standards.
 Water quality standards not affected by such clerical errors or errors in data remain valid until changed by the commission.] - [(3) The narrative provisions, presumed uses, designated uses, and numerical criteria of the Texas Surface Water Quality Standards may be amended for a specific water body to account for local conditions.
-A site-specific standard is an explicit amendment to this title, Chapter 307 (Texas Surface Water Quality Standards), and adoption of a site-specific standard requires the procedures for public notice and hearing established under the Texas Water Code, §26.024 and §26.025.
+A site-specific standard is an explicit amendment to this chapter, and adoption of a site-specific standard requires the procedures for public notice and hearing established under the Texas Water Code, §26.024 and §26.025.
 An amendment that establishes a site-specific standard requires a use-attainability analysis that demonstrates that reasonably attainable water-quality related uses are protected.
-Upon adoption, site-specific amendments to the standards will be listed in §307.10 of this title.] - [(4) Factors that may justify the development of site-specific standards are described in §§307.4, 307.6, 307.7, and 307.8 of this title.] - [(5) Temporary variance.
-When scientific information indicates that a site-specific standards amendment is justified, the commission may allow a corresponding temporary variance to the water quality standards in a permit for a discharge of wastewater or stormwater.] - [(A) A temporary variance is only applicable to an existing permitted discharge.] - [(B) A permittee may apply for a temporary variance prior to or during the permit application process.
+Upon adoption, site-specific amendments to the standards will be listed in §307.10 of this title.] - [(4) Factors that may justify the development of site-specific standards are described in §307.4 and §§307.6 307.8 of this title.] - [(5) Temporary variance.
+When scientific information indicates that a site-specific standards amendment is justified, the commission may allow a corresponding temporary variance to the water quality standards in a permit for a discharge of wastewater or stormwater.]

+[(A) A temporary variance is only applicable to an existing permitted discharge.]

+[(B) A permittee may apply for a temporary variance prior to or during the permit application process.
 The temporary variance request must be included in a public notice during the permit application process.
 An opportunity for public comment is provided, and the request may be considered in any public hearing on the permit application.]